 Lawyers most affected by the disaster are litigators and those that deal with contingency cases.
-This is because courts and other administrative offices are still closed, meaning that all proceedings that occur in them, including hearings and depositions, cannot take place.
-To add to the dilemma, the pandemic is showing no signs of ending soon; hence, many complaints no longer have the pressure to settle their cases.
-Contingency lawyers who only get their revenues only when cases are resolved are at a risky financial position the longer the pandemic prevails.
+This is because courts and other administrative offices are still closed, meaning that all proceedings that occur in them, including hearings and depositions, cannot occur.
+To add to the dilemma, the pandemic shows no signs of ending soon; hence, many complaints no longer have the pressure to settle their cases.
+Contingency lawyers who only get their revenues when resolved are at a risky financial position the longer the pandemic prevails.

 Other law firms that have greatly suffered from the pandemic are those specializing in business mergers and acquisitions.
 Many of their customers are waiting for the pandemic to end before making any significant business decisions.